rianders/poweringprojects/PITCHME.md

 * How long will they last?
 * Calculate the watts
 * Check the watt hours

 ---
+## Putting energy back in the bottle
+* Charging batteries
+* Check out the chargers
+* Hook up some batteries are charge them
+---
+## RC Car example
+* Uses NiMH
+* Measure current voltage
+* Is it at max?
+* Drive it around
+* Measure the voltage
+* Let's charge it back up

+---
 ## Questions for classes